-Experience the art of relief carving with Master Carver John Engler.
+Relief Carving and Watercolor Painting: Experience the art of relief carving with Master Carver John Engler.
 A wide variety of subject matter will be available to you, such as architectural forms (barns, cabins, mills) as well as animal forms (elk, bear, cougar, etc.).
-John will also provide carving tools that you may purchase.
 Watercolor painting instruction will be offered as well to those of you who would like to paint your carvings.
-Paints and brushes will be provided by the instructor for you to use.

-Debbe Edwards (Bluejacket, OK) has been teaching woodcarving classes for 24 years.
+Debbe Edwards (Bluejacket, OK) has been teaching woodcarving classes for 25 years.
 She began carving in 1990 and has wond numerous Blue Ribbon and Best of Show awards at Woodcarving Shows and Fine Art Shows.
 Debbe is nationally known for her realistic animals.
-Website: www.debbeedwards.com
+Visit Debbe’s website: www.debbeedwards.com

 Vic started carving in 1991 and has wond over 100 awards, including 2011 Woodcarver of the Year from Woodcarving Illustrated Magazine.
 To develop his skills, he has studied woodcarving with Larry Rogers and John Burke and has attended wood-sculpting workshops in Europe.
 Vic taches at workshops around the country and at his studio in Liepers Fork, TN.
 He has written several articles and two books and has appeared on the DIY Network.
 Vic is the president of a unique building corporation that specializes in restoration of historic buildings.